What is the difference between a moderator and an evaluator?

 Before the conference, please download a QR Reader or Scanner to your smartphone.
 These can be found by searching your smartphone app store.
 Any free QR Reader or Scanner should work.
-You will pick the speaker's name from a drop-down and complete the evaluation for that presenter.
+You will choose the speaker's name from a list and complete the evaluation for that presenter.
 There will be space provided for comments.
 Evaluation summaries will be emailed to presenters shortly after the conference.
 A hard copy may be provided upon request.
 It is advisable to bring your phone charger as your phone battery may drain quickly.
 There will be a limited number of charging stations available.

 Instructions for downloading and using a QR Scanner

-You may have seen a QR (quick response) code while shopping in a grocery store, browsing the internet or walking down the street of a busy city.
-QR codes look similar to bar codes, but they're square, instead of rectangular and are made up of pixelated boxes instead of simple vertical lines.
+You may have seen a QR (quick response) code while shopping in a grocery store or browsing the internet.
+QR codes look similar to bar codes, but are square instead of rectangular and are made up of pixelated boxes instead of simple vertical lines.
 If you have a smartphone, you can scan a QR code.

-Download and install a QR code app on your smartphone, if you don't have one.
+Download a QR code app to your smartphone, if you don't have one.
 Open your App Store, Market, Marketplace or App World application (for the iPhone, Android, Windows Mobile and BlackBerry platforms, respectively).